talebook/calibre-docker/README.md

-# calibre2-docker
+# calibre-docker
-a base docker image with calibre v2.x for talebook/calibre-webserver
+a base docker image with calibre v5.x for talebook/calibre-webserver